mighkel/TAK-Server/VPS-LXD-SETUP-NOTES.md

 ```
 #frontends

 #http in, This is for the web (Apache) server on the "web" container.
-It has been working.
-Yay!

 frontend http-in
         mode http